 A fixed-price launch rewards whoever can transact first - usually automated snipers with better infrastructure than a normal buyer.
 An LBP inverts that incentive.
 Starting high and drifting down means the earliest buyers pay the most, not the least, which removes the reason to snipe and gives a more honest read on price.
 It is one of the more level-headed ways to open price discovery.

-JIL.ai runs its price discovery through an LBP on 2026-10-01.
+JIL.ai runs its price discovery through an LBP before the public sale.
 The design:

 The LBP's job is narrow but important: set a fair, market-discovered reference price ahead of the public sale.
 It is not the sale itself.